Wu Lin Feng

 Wu Lin Feng (武林风 (武林風, wǔlín fēng)), also known as WLF, is a martial arts competition televised by Henan Television.
 It is the longest running martial arts program in China.

 Since 2007 the competition has become more international in nature, bringing in more challengers from other countries and filming bouts abroad, including in Germany, New Zealand and in the United States.
 Participants have included K-1 fighters, mixed martial arts professionals, Muay Thai fighters and wushu and sanda practitioners.
 In 2013, it was ranked among the top 100 most viewed satellite and cable television programs in China.

 It has a partnership with Golden Fighter Championship (GFC) of Romania since 2017.

 History

 2017

 In 2017 held the first "2017 WLF China-Canada Kickboxing Championship" on May 16, 2017.

 2016

 2016 Wu Lin Feng launched MMA events under the name E.P.I.C. (武林笼中对 (武林籠中對, wǔ lín lǒng zhōng duì)) which stood for Elimination Power In Cage.
+Its name is a homophone of the historical "Longzhong Dui", while its literal meaning is 'a duel in the (octagon) cage'.

 E.P.I.C was broadcast on Fridays at 21:20 on Henan Television in 2015 and 2016.
 In 2017 the events were renamed to W.A.R.S. which stands for Warriors arena of ruthless submission.
 In 2018 it was moved to be broadcast on Tuesdays.